 We may establish minimum and maximum amounts or percentages that may be applied to a given Indexed Strategy.
 This means that an Indexed Strategy you selected may not be available after the end of a Term because the amount to be applied to that Strategy is less than the minimum we set for the new Term.
 Likewise, the amount to be applied to an Indexed Strategy may be limited by the maximum we set for the new Term, and the amount over that maximum would be reallocated.
 At least 30 days before the end of each Term, we will send you a written notice with information about any maximum or minimum that will apply for the next Term.
-No minimum or maximum shall apply to the S&P 500 1-Year -10% Floor with Cap Indexed Strategy.
-No minimum shall apply to the Declared Rate Strategy, but allocations to the Declared Rate Strategy are subject to the 12% Allocation Limit.
+No minimum or maximum shall apply to the S&P 500 1-year -10% Floor with Cap Indexed Strategy.
+No minimum shall apply to the Declared Rate Strategy.
+If funds cannot be applied to a Strategy due to the minimum or maximum we set for the next Term and you do not request a reallocation of those funds, we will apply the funds for the new Term in the same manner as if the given Indexed Strategy were no longer offered.

-If at the end of a Term, an amount cannot be applied to a new Term of that same Indexed Strategy because the Strategy will not be available or because the amount is under the minimum or over the maximum for that Strategy, and you do not request a permissible reallocation of that amount, we will reallocate that amount to another Crediting Strategy as described in the Default Strategy Allocations section on page 36.
+If at the end of a Term, an amount cannot be applied to a new Term of that same Indexed Strategy because the Strategy will not be available or because the amount is under the minimum or over the maximum for that Strategy, and you do not request a permissible reallocation of that amount, we will reallocate that amount to another Indexed Strategy as described in the Default Strategy Allocations section on page 34.
 In these cases, any funds that we allocate to the Declared Rate Strategy may earn a return that is lower than the return those funds would have earned if they had been applied to the Indexed Strategy you selected.

-If you choose to Surrender the Contract because of changes in the number and/or type of available Indexed Strategies, or because you fail to request a permissible reallocation and you are unhappy with the default allocation, your Surrender may be subject to a negative Market Value Adjustment that could result in significant loss, Daily Value Percentage adjustments, and taxes, and if taken before age 591⁄2, a penalty tax.
+If you choose to Surrender the Contract because of changes in the number and/or type of available Indexed Strategies, or because you fail to request a permissible reallocation and you are unhappy with the default allocation, your Surrender may be subject to Daily Value Percentage adjustments, Early Withdrawal Charges, and taxes, and if taken before age 591⁄2, a penalty tax.
 There may be tax consequences if you Surrender your Contract.
 You should seek advice on tax questions based on your particular circumstances from a tax advisor.